wwakabobik/wwakabobik.github.io/content/ai_llms_of_2023.rst

 Token results are same as for chars, because we assume, that token is ~3 chars, and it's quite close to reality.
 It's not always true, especially for pre-defined results like censoring stubs, but doesn't matter, because it's not a game changer in overall results.

-So, as summary, you may find, that *ChatGPT* is average but not a worse. *LLAMA* are fastest models, especially *llama-v2-7b-chat-fireworks-ai*, rest of llama's also fast, but a quite varying, isntead of as *Cohere* models. *Cohere* one of the fastest models, as *palm*, but, if we remember accuracy, it's not a good choice.
+So, as summary, you may find, that *ChatGPT* is average but not a worse. *LLAMA* are fastest models, especially *llama-v2-7b-chat-fireworks-ai*, rest of llama's also fast, but a quite varying, instead of as *Cohere* models. *Cohere* one of the fastest models, as *palm*, but, if we remember accuracy, it's not a good choice.
 So, summarizing, I assume, that accuracy is more important than speed (let's say it's 60% of weight in results, and 40% it's speed), so, let's calculate final results:

 .. image:: /assets/images/articles/ai/llms_2023/models_summary.png
     :alt: LLMs summary